-In case of an IRM in a run, a DNF counts less than a time, a DNS counts less than a DNF
+In case of an IRM in a run, a DNF counts less than a time, a DNS counts less than a DNF.

-If they are still tied, then the competitor with the worse seeding position will be ranked better.
+If they are still tied, then the competitorwho started later will win the tie and be ranked better.